mutecomm/mute/doc/keyserver.md

 `KeyRepository.GetLink(domain)`

-Return the Identity and Position of the first Authorative entry for the Chainlink to the domain. (see below: "Linking chains and key repositories")
+Return the Identity and Position of the first AUTHORITATIVE entry for the Chainlink to the domain. (see below: "Linking chains and key repositories")